Querencia (album): Songs

 "Play" featuring Changmo is a Latin pop-inspired dance track with moombahton and reggae influences.
 The song is about an exciting secret encounter between two lovers.
 "Demente" is a "catchy" pop song with reggaeton rhythms, aided by Puerto Rican rapper Guaynaa.
 Lyrically, the song tell a story of a confused love that causes great sadness due to the lack of interest of the other person.
-The song marks the first Latin and K-pop collaboration for a female Korean soloist and "highlights Chungha's refusal to be pinned down or limited by boundaries – either geographical or genre – meshing Korean, Spanish and the dancehall-derived beats into an infectious, vibrant cut".
+The song marks the first Latin and K-pop collaboration for a female Korean soloist and "highlights Chung Ha's refusal to be pinned down or limited by boundaries – either geographical or genre – meshing Korean, Spanish and the dancehall-derived beats into an infectious, vibrant cut".
 The bossa nova grooves song, "Lemon" featuring Colde has a funk-influenced R&B songtune, where she sings to her lover.
 "Byulharang (160504 + 170607)" is a ballad with soft acoustic strums.
 The track is named after her fandom, with the dates referring to both her debut with girl group I.O.I and, a year later, as a solo artist.
 "X" is a modern rock pop number characterized by a rich melody.
 It tells the story of having to rebuild yourself after being brought down by betrayal by others and coming out stronger than ever.
 "All Night Long" was described as a "glossy R&B slow jam".
 "Everybody Has" is a sentimental ballad that aims to comfort those feeling worn out and exhausted.
 The 90s-influenced, "Come N Goes" is dream-pop ode to acceptance that people and the emotions associated with them do not ever completely leave.

 Artwork and conception

-According to Chungha's label 88Rising, she explained the album's meaning, where the title refers to "a place from which one's strength is drawn, where one feels at home; the place where you are your most authentic self".
+According to Chung Ha's label 88Rising, she explained the album's meaning, where the title refers to "a place from which one's strength is drawn, where one feels at home; the place where you are your most authentic self".
 The singer also stated that: "This album is my querencia, and I hope it becomes yours too".
 In an interview held in April, the singer explained that Querencia means "a place to rest and gain energy" in Spanish, saying "she was drawn to the sound and meaning of the word and thought it was the perfect title for her album".

 Cover artwork

 The singer released the online cover image of Querencia through her social media on January 14, 2021.
-The image shows Chungha staring intensely at one place, showcasing a fierce expression and wearing unique vivid color outfit with her hair slicked back, strong enough to break through the glass that is edited onto the artwork.
-Chungha explained that the cover "symbolizes breaking through any limitations that are visible or invisible – to be who she wants to be".
+The image shows Chung Ha staring intensely at one place, showcasing a fierce expression and wearing unique vivid color outfit with her hair slicked back, strong enough to break through the glass that is edited onto the artwork.
+Chung Ha explained that the cover "symbolizes breaking through any limitations that are visible or invisible – to be who she wants to be".